bharanikrishna7/CppSimpleSockets/README.md

 #INTRODUCTION
 This project provides simple and scalable Winsock2 C++ sockets implementation for developers.
-The motivation behind the implementation of this project was to help new C++ developers to very easily and quickly make their applications client server based architecture without much effort.
+The motivation behind the implementation of this project was to help new C++ developers to easily and quickly transition their applications to client-server based architecture without much effort.

 #KEY FEATURES
 **CLIENT SOCKETS**